-a.
-The conservation of natural resources on the property proposed for development, including: trees and other living vegetation, steep slopes, water courses, flood plains, soils, air quality, scenic views, and historic sites;

-STAFF: Natural features are not evident on the site.

-- b.
-The provisions for safe and efficient vehicular and pedestrian transportation both within the development and the community; - STAFF: There is one vehicle entrance off of Outer Loop and a sidewalk to address pedestrians and transit users. - c.
-The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development; - STAFF: The open space for the site is mainly along the front of the site, which is similar to the other office uses and zoning in the area. - d.
+- a.
+The conservation of natural resources on the property proposed for development, including: trees and other living vegetation, steep slopes, water courses, flood plains, soils, air quality, scenic views, and historic sites; - STAFF: Natural features are not evident on the site. - b.
+The provisions for safe and efficient vehicular and pedestrian transportation both within the development and the community: - STAFF: There is one vehicle entrance off of Bardstown Road and a sidewalk to address pedestrians and transit users. - c.
+The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development; - STAFF: The open space for the site is mainly along the fronts of the site within the LBA.

+- d.
 The provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community; - STAFF: MSD has preliminarily approved the proposal. - e.
-The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) and land use or uses with the existing and projected future development of the area; - STAFF: The site design with parking located behind the structure is consistent with other office uses along the Outer Loop corridor. - f.
+The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) and land use or uses with the existing and projected future development of the area; - STAFF: The site design is consistent with other uses along the Bardstown Road corridor.
+The existing residential building is being preserved to fit in with the existing residential along Bashford Manor Lane. - f.
 Conformance of the development plan with the Comprehensive Plan and Land Development Code. - STAFF: The proposal meets the guidelines of the Comprehensive Plan and LDC.

-STANDARD OF REVIEW AND STAFF ANALYSIS FOR WAIVER #1
+STANDARD OF REVIEW AND STAFF ANALYSIS FOR VARIANCE